trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 tags : [AWS , starting , development ]
 Description : "I started off using AWS.
 This is a basically a documentation of how i set up a simple static site using EC2"
 ---
-Do Read through AWS in simple english[^awsSimpleLanguage] to figure out what we are going to do here.
+Do read through AWS in simple english[^awsSimpleLanguage] to figure out what we are going to do here.
 What we are trying to accomplish is simply to host a static site.
 This involves us:
 - Setting up the server.
 - Making sure that the outer world has access to our server.